Can you put foil in an air fryer? Or parchment paper? Experts have the answers

 However, he advises that before you start using tin foil in your air fryer, it may be worth checking the manual of your specific model.
 "The likes of Phillips air fryers, for example, say not to use tin foil – so it can be different for each brand."

-So whether you have a Phillips model, a Ninja air fryer, a Tower air fryer, or another brand, "Make sure you check if you can use it prior to cooking,” Dennis said.
+So whether you have a Phillips model, one of the best Ninja air fryers, a Tower air fryer, or another brand, "Make sure you check if you can use it before cooking,” Dennis said.
 Check by consulting your manufacturer's user manual.

 The dos and don'ts of using foil in an air fryer

-While you can use foil in an air fryer, there are a few points to bear in mind in order to ensure you are cooking your food when using your air fryer, in the safest way possible.
+While you can use foil to cook many things in an air fryer, there are a few points to bear in mind to ensure you are cooking your food when using your air fryer, in the safest way possible.

 Should you use tin foil in your air fryer?

-According to Dennis, it can actually be a great way to lock in flavor.
-“If you're using lots of herbs and spices, you don't want the flavor to run off and to the bottom, so it's a great way of keeping those ingredients in with the food you're cooking," he tells us.
+According to Dennis, it can be a great way to lock in flavour.
+“If you're using lots of herbs and spices, you don't want the flavour to run off and to the bottom, so it's a great way of keeping those ingredients in with the food you're cooking," he tells us.

 Tin foil can also help your food to cook evenly, meaning it can be a great tool for use in your air fryer cooking.
 Jenny explains, “There are certain foods that will benefit from having small holes put in the foil to allow air to move and circulate above, below, and through the food."